chrissimpkins/naked-docs/toolshed_overview.rst

 **C Module Import**: ``Naked.toolshed.c.types``

 The types module includes extensions to built-in Python dictionary, list, set, frozenset, tuple, deque, and string classes.
 It also includes a new type, the PriorityQueue.
-These extension types permit assignment of attributes to both mutable and immutable types with dictionary key to attribute name mapping in the constructor.
+These extensions permit assignment of attributes to both mutable and immutable Python types with dictionary key to attribute name mapping in the constructor.
 Dictionary values are mapped to the attribute value.
-The extension classes also include numerous new methods for these commonly used types.
+New methods for use with these common Python types are also available.

 Documentation: coming soon...